Nasso/nhengine/README.md

 # nhengine
 An open 2D Java game engine built mainly with LWJGL3

 It's still a Work In Progress, some features are here, but they might change at any time.
-Also, the documentation isn't available yet, but is on my TODO list.
+Also, the documentation isn't *fully* available yet, but is on my TODO list.

 ## Dependencies
 ### Needed